askeksa/Oidos/README.md

 **Velocities**: Lists all the velocities the instrument is played with.
-The velocity values are automatically quantized to the largest power of two dividing all used values (with 127 treated as 128).
+The velocity values are automatically quantized to the largest power of two dividing all used values (with **7F** treated as **80**).
 Sticking to more "round" values will reduce the number of bits required to represent each note velocity.

-**Lengths**: Lists all the lengths (distance from each note until the next note or *OFF*) in this column, with the number in parentheses indicating how many times that length occurs.
-If all notes in a column have the same length, a more compact representation of the track is used, omitting all *OFF*s.
+**Lengths**: Lists all the lengths (distance from each note until the next note or **OFF**) in this column, with the number in parentheses indicating how many times that length occurs.
+If all notes in a column have the same length, a more compact representation of the track is used, omitting all **OFF**s.

 **Notes**: Lists the tone/velocity combinations used in the column, with the number in parentheses indicating how many times that combination occurs.
-Notes are represented as indices into a list of these combinations, so reducing the number of combinations can reduce the size of the music.
+Notes are represented as indices into a list of these combinations, so reducing the number of combinations will typically reduce the size of the music.

 Using reverb will add around 100 bytes to the compressed size for the reverb code and parameters.
 Using panning will usually add some 10-30 bytes depending